top of page

 Senior Advantage

-A big advantage to adopting an experienced dog—say, age 5 or 6 and up—is you are far more likely to be first in line for that dog.
-CRF tells applicants who want a young dog that they may wait months.
-But applicants who are open to a seasoned Cavalier often can get matched right away—and for a considerably lower adoption fee.
-LOTS of love and joy with senior cavaliers.
+A big advantage to adopting an experienced dog-age 5 or 6 and up—is you are far more likely to be first in line for that dog.
+Applicants who are open to a seasoned Cavalier often can get matched right away—and for a considerably lower adoption fee.

+A cavalier’s life span is typically 12- 15 years old and Rescue groups are constantly taking in middle-aged or senior dogs.
 On those rare occasions when CRF gets rescue pups under a year old, we are deluged with applications.
-But, many are not prepared for the amount of work a puppy is.
+But, many are not prepared for the amount of work a puppy is; puppies are like human babies requiring a lot of time, attention and energy.

 Benefits of A Senior Dog